 We follow ‘The Way, the Truth and the Life’ RE programme a scheme based on the teachings of the Catholic church and supplement this with Westminster Diocese’s guidance.
 Within our RE programme the children are also taught about aspects of other faiths.

 The Parish, supported by the school, undertakes preparation for Reconciliation and First Holy Communion.

 The right of parents to withdraw their child from Religious Education and collective worship must be discussed with the Head Teacher/Governing Body prior to admission to the school.

 We recognise that it is the privilege of parents to inform and educate their children in all matters concerning sexual development.
 We also recognise that parents need the support of the Christian community in this sensitive task.
 At school we teach the facts of human development in accordance with the age of the children, the demands of the National Curriculum and in the light of Christ’s teaching on love, marriage and the sanctity of life.
-To teach this aspect of the curriculum the school follows the developmental Christopher Winter Project and parents are invited to a meeting each year to view the materials and content of the programme.

 We provide a context in which respectful, warm relationships are fostered between staff and pupils so that children’s attitudes are strengthened by their experiences of life in school.
-(Parents have the right to withdraw their child from all or part of the sex education provided – but not from teaching of the biological aspects of human growth and reproduction that is necessary under National Curriculum science).
+Parents have the right to withdraw their child from all or part of the sex education provided – but not from teaching of the biological aspects of human growth and reproduction that is necessary under National Curriculum science.